 The Perfect Plane Outfit for Men

-The Gramercy Blazer from Bluffworks is one of our favorite travel products, so it has really earned a spot in the perfect plane outfit for men.
-The travel-friendly blazer doesn’t wrinkle, so it’s ideal for going straight from plane to boardroom.
-It also has 10 built-in pockets to hold your wallet, passport, headphones, etc., on your travel days.
+The Gramercy Blazer from Bluffworks doesn’t wrinkle, so it’s ideal for going straight from plane to boardroom.
+It also has 10 built-in pockets to hold your wallet, passport, headphones, and more on travel days.

 A basic and comfortable T-shirt is perhaps the most important part of your perfect plane outfit.
-I love Unbound Merino’s incredibly soft crew shirt.
-The 100 percent merino wool fabric will keep you feeling fresh after a long travel day.
+I love Huckberry’s incredibly soft 72-Hour Merino Tee.
+The odor-resistant wool fabric will keep you feeling fresh after a long travel day.

-A comfortable pair of jeans is a key component for a great travel outfit, and Bluffworks’ Departure jeans really deliver.
-These jeans have stylish fit and extra stretch for sitting for long hours on the plane.
+A comfortable pair of jeans is a key component for a great travel outfit, and Bluffworks’ Departure Jeans really deliver.
+These jeans have a stylish fit and extra stretch for sitting for long hours on the plane.

 The SwissGear 1900 Scansmart TSA laptop Backpack will make you a more organized traveler.
-The compartmentalized backpack is an ideal carry-on bag with separate pockets for travel essentials and your tech gear.
-Breeze through security and make it easy to find your stuff quickly during your flight.
+The compartmentalized backpack is an ideal carry-on bag with separate pockets for travel essentials and your tech gear, making it easy to find your stuff quickly during your flight.

 More from SmarterTravel:

-- 9 Things You Should Never Wear on a Plane
+- 6 Things Not to Wear on a Plane

 - Ultralight Travel: How to Pack Light Every Time